hhg7/defiant/README.md

 # installation
 Download the file defiant.zip and unzip the file like this on a Linux command line: `unzip defiant.zip` which opens a file called install.sh  Do this on the command line: `./install.sh` which will compile an executable "defiant" for your system.
-WARNING: If you're using Mac, use `install_mac.sh`.
+WARNING: If you're using Mac, use `install_mac.sh`. _I strongly advise against using Mac, however.
+I have found Mac to be significantly less reliable and usable than Linux.
+Also, the multi-processing capability is absent with the Mac version as GCC and omp.h cannot work under Mac._

 # Synopsis
 ./defiant [OPTIONS]...
 [FILES]...